-N6657 Writing for Publication in Nursing
+N6657 Writing for Publication

 This course presents graduate nursing students with the opportunity to develop knowledge and skills that will enable them to communicate effectively in writing for publication.
-Information and strategies for dissemination of scholarly work through publication in professional journals and other venues is the focus.
-The process of peer review and critique and editing are practiced.
+Information and strategies for dissemination of scholarly works through publication in professional journals and other venues is the focus.
+The processes of peer review and critique and editing are practiced.
 The anticipated outcome is a paper suitable for submission for publication in a professional journal.

-Prerequisite: Graduate standing
+Prerequisites: Graduate Standing